 In March and April 2020, national authorities started several information campaigns directed to consumers, relative to the responsible use of the services to avoid network congestion.
-Similarly, practical recommendations to such goal were published and to guarantee the access to essential information, tele-work and education.
+Similarly, practical recommendations to such goal were published and to guarantee the access to essential information, home office and education purposes.